Enumeration of Autocatalytic Subsystems in Large Chemical Reaction Networks

 For large CRNs, in particular models of complete metabolisms, an exhaustive enumeration of fluffle CS-equivalence classes is probably infeasible even on an HPC system.
 This is certainly true in the (chemically unrealistic) worst-case scenario, since it is possible to construct CRNs in which all autocatalytic cores have size $2$ but there are exponentially many autocatalytic Metzler matrices: it suffices to consider a CS matrix $\SM[\child]$ such that $\SM[\child]_{ii}=-1$, $\SM[\child]_{ij}=2$ for $i>j$, and $\SM[\child]_{ij}=1$ for $i<j$; in this case, only the 2x2 principal submatrices of $\SM[\child]$ are autocatalytic cores while every principal submatrix of $\SM[\child]$ is an irreducible, autocatalytic Metzler matrix.

 By Cor.~\ref{cor:Metzler-core}, all autocatalytic cores are superpositions of Metzler circuits.
 Since worst-case instances may also contain very large numbers of elementary circuits, this raises the question of whether it is possible to enumerate the subset of Metzler circuits without enumerating all elementary circuits.
 In our analysis of the large \textit{E.\ coli} network, we pragmatically limited the length $L$ of the elementary circuits.
 Current versions of Johnson's algorithm allow such a cut-off.
 In particular, the algorithm of Gupta \& Suzumura \cite{gupta_finding_2021} for sparse graphs, with running time $O((c+|V|)L\bar{d}^L)$ where $\bar{d}$ is the average degree, is attractive for applications to CRNs.
 So far, there is no comparably efficient approach to produce elementary circuits ordered by size.
-A related algorithm to enumerate chordless elementary circuits, optionally restricted to length $L$, is described in \cite{Detecting_Bisdorff_2010}.
-It will be interesting to see whether this approach can be adapted to enumerate Metzler circuits efficiently.
+A related algorithm to enumerate chordless elementary circuits, optionally restricted to length $L$, is described in \cite{detecting_Bisdorff_2010}.
+We show that this is indeed feasible in a follow-up paper \cite{golnik_using_2026}.

 All autocatalytic cores derive from induced fluffles, and more broadly from (not necessarily maximal) induced strong blocks in $\king$.
 A recent linear-delay algorithm for enumerating strongly connected induced subgraphs \cite{tada_linear_2025, shota_linear_2025} may thus serve as an alternative starting point for the efficient generation of candidate subsets for autocatalytic cores.